 The Highstreet.io platform is designed to optimize product data (attributes and variants) so that the offer is highlighted, ensuring the best sales performance.
 In addition, the use of different templates allows for the rapid modification of feeds, which must be changed often to take into account not only the changes in the availability of products in stock but also new promotions, maximizing the effectiveness of online marketing campaigns.

 Click to Brick to facilitate retail rebound

 Post-pandemic retail rebound, however, also involves rethinking the role of physical stores.
-An effective omnichannel strategy not only enhances online sales, but it also creates new experiences and shopping opportunities in physical stores by supporting them with promotions and localized online campaigns.
+An effective omnichannel strategy not only enhances online sales but also creates new experiences and shopping opportunities in physical stores by supporting them with promotions and localized online campaigns.

 The efficient synchronization of local product data guarantees that only the products that are available in that store are advertised, with messages visible only to the people who are located around the store.
 “Kipcast is the Italian partner of reference for the development of Google Local Inventory Ads campaigns, the new way of making campaigns integrated with Google My Business, which aims to generate traffic to the point of sale,” concluded Giovanni Guardalben.
 “The most evident result is the increase in conversions, accompanied by a reduction in operating costs linked to the more effective management of local stock.”
 This is a very pressing issue in this re-opening phase [during the pandemic].